 Why Trust GearLab

 Our main tester, Ally Arcuri, is an avid trail runner, an exercise specialist, and a cancer survivor.
-Ally has been deep in the world of running for nearly two decades and truly found her feet on the trails.
+Ally has been running trails for nearly two decades and has honed her expertise along the way.
 She has taken on ultramarathons in the Rocky Mountains and is currently training for shorter, speedier trail races.
 Ally has a degree in kinesiology from Cal State Fullerton and utilizes her knowledge of biomechanics heavily while assessing each pair of shoes.
-She currently lives next door to Montaña de Oro State Park in San Luis Obispo County, California, though she attributes her love of trails to her upbringing in the wilderness of South Lake Tahoe.
+She lives next door to Montaña de Oro State Park in California, though she attributes her love of trails to her upbringing in the wilderness of South Lake Tahoe.

 We go to extreme lengths to determine which shoes have the potential to become your new favorite trail partner.